 Within that system, I teach about product design itself and also the design of promotional graphics.
 In this article, I’d like to go over the different types of graphics that you can create to promote your launch!

 The 3-D Mockup or Preview Image

 Show people what you’ve created with a 3-D mockup.
 I use myecovermaker (not required but totally worth it!) to create these.
 I also put together a quick video tutorial on how to put together the whole image.

 Mockups are important because it can give people a better sense of what your digital product is and if the graphic is visually appealing, it will work to grab their attention and increase conversions.
-People totally judge books on their cover so make it count.

 The Promotional Graphics